-We could have to use your personal data which we hold to protect your or someone’s else’s vital interests, for example, to make contact in rare emergency situations.
-We could also have to use your personal data in connection with legal and regulatory matters such as our maintenance of business records, compliance with external reporting requirements and internal policies and procedures and responses to requests by government, law enforcement, regulators, courts, rights holders or other third parties including in respect of the use or misuse of intellectual property, such as our brand or media rights, or those of our licensees/ commercial partners or their parties.
+We may have to use your personal data which we hold to protect your or someone’s else’s vital interests, for example, to make contact in rare emergency situations.
+We could also have to use your personal data in connection with legal and regulatory or policy matters such as our maintenance of business records, compliance with our environmental policy, compliance with external reporting requirements and internal policies and procedures and responses to requests by government, law enforcement, regulators, courts, rights holders or other third parties including in respect of the use or misuse of intellectual property, such as our brand or media rights, or those of our licensees/ commercial partners or their parties.
 Therefore, we use this data on the basis that it is necessary both for our legitimate interests in protecting, defending and enforcing rights and interests in this way and also so that we can comply with legal obligations.

 We may share personal data with other parties in order to achieve our purposes (see What will we do with your personal data?):

-Group companies: We may share your personal data with any member of our group (which means our subsidiaries, our ultimate holding company and its subsidiaries, as defined in section 1159 of the UK Companies Act 2006) and, if necessary, with local agents outside the UK where those agents act on our behalf.
-Our headquarters and servers are located in the United Kingdom but your personal data may be transferred to or accessed by any of our offices in other countries, including offices outside the EU (see International Transfers below).
+Group companies: We may share your personal data with any entity of the Air Partner Group and, if necessary, with local agents outside the UK where those agents act on our behalf.
+Our headquarters and servers are primarily located in the United Kingdom using either on premise servers or the Microsoft Azure platform but your personal data may be transferred to or accessed by any of our offices in other countries, including offices outside the UK where we have a legal or contractual obligation to do so or to enable the provision of our services or products (see International Transfers below).